melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 The index of abundance in the pre-STAR base model is based on a Bayesian negative binomial model, and the posterior predictions were weighted with the assumption that 20% of the available habitat within California state waters (0-3 nm) is within MPAs (Figure \@ref(cpueall)).
-The SWFSC has worked extensively on quantifying rocky habitat from high resolution bathymetric data collected as part of the Seafloor Mapping Program.
-The quantification of habitat has been used in a number of stock assessments to weight indices of abundance since 2013.
-This is the first time the habitat data are utilized to weight an inside/outside MPA effet within an index.
+The SWFSC has worked extensively on quantifying area of rocky habitat from high resolution bathymetric data collected as part of the Seafloor Mapping Program.
+This method of habitat area quantification has been used in a number of stock assessments to weight indices of abundance since 2013.
+This is the first time the habitat data are utilized to weight an inside/outside MPA effect within an index of abundance.
 Full details on the observed data, model selection and modeling methods can be found in the Appendices.

 ## Additional Considered Data Sources

-The STAT considered the following studies as possible data sources, but found that Vermilion rockfish were not well sampled and no further analysis was conducted.
+The STAT considered the following data sources, but found that Vermilion rockfish were not well sampled and no further analysis was conducted.

 *NWFSC Triennial Survey*